 On April 13th, Governor Abbott announced that Goldman Sachs and the LiftFund, along with other community development institutions (CDFIs), are partnering to give $50 million in loans to Texas small business that have been affected by COVID-19.
 To learn more, read Governor Abbott’s press release.

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act was passed by Congress on March 27, 2020.
 This act had several small business provisions for EIDL loan advances, the Paycheck Protection Program (PPP), and Small Business Debt Relief Program.
 Visit the SBA’s website for more information.
 Additionally, you can download the U.S. Department of Treasury’s PPP information sheet.

 TDEM will provide local Chamber of Commerce organizations with testing supplies to allocate to small businesses that choose to participate in the program.
-The pilot program will start with the following six organizations, with plans to expand the program across the state:
+For more information on this program, visit TDEM’s website.

 If you’re interested in participating in the program, contact your local Chamber of Commerce organization.